alexcheng1982/jdk-loom-faq/README.md

 Structured concurrency is a coined [term](https://250bpm.com/blog:71/).
 It's described in details in this [post](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/).
 The key point of structured concurrency is `structured`.
 Structured means the structure of concurrent tasks should match the code structure.
 By leveraging structured concurrency, developers can write concurrent programs just like single-threaded programs.
 All the heavy-lifting jobs are done by the underlying framework.

+> [Kotin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) is a greate example of using [structured concurrency](https://kotlinlang.org/docs/coroutines-basics.html#structured-concurrency).
+New coroutines can be only launched in a specific `CoroutineScope` which delimits the lifetime of the coroutine.

 Considering that we are creating an API to expose a user's information in an e-commerce application.
 When using microservice architecture, a user's information may be maintained by different services.
 We may need to fetch data from multiple sources and assemble them to get the final result.

 The code below shows a simple method `getUser()` to load and assemble a user's information.
 It fetches data from three different sources.
 We can treat the `getUser()` method as a task, while those three methods `fetchUserBasicInfo`, `fetchFavoriteStores` and `fetchOrders` are subtasks of the main task.